Module homepage topic type¶

 Task reference section¶

-If a module does not provide command-line tasks, regular tasks, or standalone config classes, omit the corresponding subsections from the “Task reference” section.
+- If a module does not provide pipeline tasks, command-line tasks, regular tasks, or standalone config classes, omit the corresponding subsections from the “Task reference” section.
 If a module does not provide any of these topic types, omit the “Task reference” section entirely.

 Python API reference¶